fawad-liaqat/AF3005_ProgrammingForFinance/README.md

 Copy
 Edit
 cd AF3005_ProgrammingForFinance
-Install dependencies:
+Install dependencies (if applicable):

 bash
 Copy
 Edit
 pip install -r requirements.txt
-Run the scripts and notebooks: Explore financial models, trading strategies, and automated analyses.
+Run the scripts and notebooks:
+Execute Python scripts or open Jupyter Notebooks to explore financial models and analyses.

 💡 About Me
-Aspiring fintech professional passionate about financial engineering, algorithmic trading, and leveraging Python and machine learning to solve complex financial problems.
-Connect on LinkedIn to discuss fintech innovations and quantitative finance!
+Aspiring fintech professional passionate about financial engineering, quantitative finance, and leveraging Python and machine learning to solve financial challenges.
+Connect on LinkedIn to discuss fintech innovations!